amed211/Eriyahnit/README.md

 # Eriyahnit
+Eriyahnit takes inspiration from the cruel and villainous character Airachnid from the Transformers series.
+To make the name more unique, the name ‘Eriyahnit’ was chosen instead of ‘Airachnid
 Eriyahnit is a fileless initial access and persistence kit.
 It registers itself on the system as a scheduled task, and when executed, all operations occur in memory.
 Even if detected by antivirus solutions, it cannot be quarantined without manual intervention

 Eriyahnit is used to establish persistence on a device, bypass security mechanisms, and obtain full system control.
 However, Eriyahnit has one major limitation: for the program to execute successfully, it must either bypass User Account Control (UAC) or run on a system where UAC is disabled.
 Of course, this only applies to the initial access stage once a device has been compromised by Eriyahnit, UAC no longer provides meaningful protection.